 In the real world, losing a limb is a life-altering event.
-There is the emotional trauma, the physical therapy, and the stares of children.
-There is the difficulty of simple tasks like walking or grabbing objects, a lifetime of tarnished beauty, and possibly a forced career change.
+There is the emotional trauma, the physical therapy, the newfound difficulty of simple tasks like walking or grabbing objects, the inevitable body image issues, and possibly a forced career change.

 Not so in this fictional universe.
-Through magic or advanced science, they have Artificial Limbs that are as good (or better than) the original or can regrow lost limbs, just like a lizard.
+Through magic or advanced science, they have Artificial Limbs or cloned parts that are as good (or better than) the original, or they're able to regrow lost limbs, just like a lizard.
 Dismemberment becomes a mere temporary inconvenience, even an opportunity to get an upgrade covered by health insurance.

-When a normal person (for the setting) loses a limb and gets a replacement from doctors or healers with no loss of function and minimal angst, it's this trope.
-If the replacement is inferior to the originals, otherwise a burden, or the recovery was grueling, the dismemberment wasn't exactly cheap.
-If Cybernetics Eat Their Soul, it counts as life-altering.
-If a character can shrug off limb loss because of their Healing Factor or Appendage Assimilation, it's Good Thing You Can Heal.
-If they have/gain super powers that make up for their new disability, it's a Disability Superpower or We Can Rebuild Him.
+When a person (with no inherent healing powers) loses a limb and gets a replacement from doctors or healers with no loss of function and minimal angst, it's this trope.
+If the replacement is inferior to the originals or otherwise a burden or the recovery was grueling, the dismemberment wasn't exactly cheap, and if it turns out Cybernetics Eat Their Soul, that counts as life-altering too.
+If a character can shrug off limb loss because of their Healing Factor or Appendage Assimilation, it's a Good Thing You Can Heal.
+If they have or gain superpowers that make up for their new disability, it's a Disability Superpower or We Can Rebuild Him.

 - Some of the eponymous warriors in Claymore can easily regrow lost limbs (and occasionally even more important organs, though not the brain), while others can reattach their severed appendages with no lasting consequences whatsoever.
 The most extreme case happens to Clare, whose arm is cut off and mangled beyond repair by an enemy; she ends up having to graft another warrior's arm onto her shoulder joint to restore her fighting capacity.